 Business Goal - Fiscal Responsibility: IEUA is committed to safeguarding the Agency's fiscal health to effectively support short term and long-term needs, while providing the best value for our customers.
 Strategic Priority Unit Goal Unit Objective Timetable Update rates to ensure Support the completion of March 2025 Rate and fees full cost of service COS Studies for all submitted for Board (COS) for the programs and establish adoption by third Wastewater and Nonrates for FY 2025/26 based quarter of FY 2024/25 Reclaimable on those studies.
-Wastewater, Ensure investments are Optimize the Agency's Invest idle cash in a prudent Ongoing investment of surplus FY 2023/24 manner according to made in conformity with funds in accordance with established investment Agency policy and and policy ensuring the Agency's the Agency's investment within the guidelines of FY 2024/25 cash flow requirements are policy. the California Government Code. met while meeting the objectives of safety, liquidity, Report cash and and return on investment. investments monthly to the Board of Directors Support grant applications, Amendment to 2022 August 2023 low interest federal and state WIFIA loan loans EPA master agreement December for Water Infrastructure 2023 Finance and Innovation Act (WIFIA) loans Ongoing Secure funding prior to FY 2023/24 the execution of critical and projects FY 2024/25 Through the mid-year review Commit to sustainable June 2024 Board adoption of process, prepare and cost containment for amended mid-year recommend amendment of operating and capital budget budgets and monitor the FY 2024/25 budget. through budget variance analysis.
-Prepare the FY 2025/26 and FY 2024/25 FYs 2025/26-2026/27 FY 2026/27 biennial budget biennial budget adopted by June 30, document and recommend environment with a mgn environment with a highly skined and dedicated workforce.
+Wastewater, Optimize the Agency's Invest idle cash in a prudent Ongoing Ensure investments are investment of surplus FY 2023/24 manner according to made in conformity with funds in accordance with established investment Agency policy and and policy ensuring the Agency's the Agency's investment within the guidelines of FY 2024/25 cash flow requirements are the California policy. met while meeting the Government Code. objectives of safety, liquidity, Report cash and and return on investment. investments monthly to the Board of Directors Support grant applications, Amendment to 2022 August 2023 low interest federal and state WIFIA loan loans December EPA master agreement for Water Infrastructure 2023 Finance and Innovation Act (WIFIA) loans Ongoing Secure funding prior to FY 2023/24 the execution of critical and projects FY 2024/25 Commit to sustainable June 2024 Through the mid-year review Board adoption of cost containment for process, prepare and amended mid-year recommend amendment of operating and capital budget budgets and monitor the FY 2024/25 budget. through budget variance analysis.
+Prepare the FY 2025/26 and FY 2024/25 FYs 2025/26-2026/27 FY 2026/27 biennial budget biennial budget document and recommend adopted by June 30, Board adoption.

+Business Goal - Workplace Environment: IEUA is committed to providing a dynamic work environment with a highly skilled and dedicated workforce.
 Strategic Priority Unit Goal Unit Objective Timetable Develop and implement a plan to mentor and prepare the next generation of the IEUA team.
 Succession planning to ensure continuity, identify gaps in critical positions, understand the unit's competency levels and workforce development.
 Completion of Cross training and assignment rotation.
 Ongoing FY 2023/24 and FY 2024/25 Ensure staff has access to professional development opportunities.
 Support professional development, promoting training, and networking opportunities for staff.
-Staff to attended at least 3 training events in each fiscal year Ongoing FY 2023/24 and FY 2024/25
+Staff to attend at least 3 training events in each fiscal year Ongoing FY 2023/24 and FY 2024/25